 The decision to undergo rhinoplasty surgery, also known as “nose job” or “nose reshaping” surgery, is an extremely personal one.
 Rhinoplasty is one of the most technically challenging facial procedures and requires a thorough knowledge of nasal aesthetics and anatomy, significant training and experience, and a meticulous attention to detail.
-Our patients at Richmond Aesthetic Surgery can rest assured that they are receiving specialized care from our board-certified plastic surgeon, Dr. Neil J. Zemmel, who strives to achieve each patient’s individual goals.
+Our patients at Richmond Aesthetic Surgery can rest assured that they are receiving specialized care from our plastic surgeons, Dr. Neil J. Zemmel and Dr. Kasandra R. Dassoulas, who strive to achieve each patient’s individual goals.

 - What Is a Rhinoplasty?

 - Rhinoplasty Procedure